ibm-cloud-docs/dns-svcs/overview.md

   * Accessible only from machines that you authorize on the {{site.data.keyword.cloud_notm}} private network.
   * Resolvable only via the resolvers provided by the service.

+## Clock synchronization
+{: #clock-sync}

+ISO 27001 requires that clocks of all relevant information processing systems within an organization or security domain must be synchronized with a single reference time source. {{site.data.keyword.dns_short}} synchronizes the systems with a Network Time Protocol (NTP) server to ensure that all time-based activities occur synchronously everywhere on the network.

+IBM {{site.data.keyword.dns_short}} uses an internal NTP server `servertime.service.softlayer.com`.

 ## Resolving DNS names with {{site.data.keyword.dns_short}}
 {: #resolving-dns-names-with-dns-services}